Scraft161/scripts/README.md

 Kernel config is at `/etc/kernel-mod/` and is symlinked to `~/kernel-mod/`
 Some usefull kernel modules can be found [here (Discord channel)](https://discord.com/channels/891039687785996328/899717501120806963).

+Note: OpenAsar now blocks discord tracking, there should no longer be a need to disable it in kernel.

 Only works on Arch Linux

 ### record